axibase/atsd/sql/README.md

 An `entity.groups` column contains a list of entity groups to which the entity belongs.

-The column can be specified in the `SELECT` expression to print out the ordered list of entity group names, separated by semi-colons.
+The column can be specified in the `SELECT` expression to print out the ordered list of entity group names, separated by semi-colon.

 ```sql
 SELECT datetime, entity, value, entity.groups